-Generator has entered into an interconnection agreement with Taxpayer that provides for the interconnection of Project with Taxpayer's grid.
+Generator built Project.
+Project is a Qualifying Facility under the Public Utilities Regulatory Policies Act of 1978.
+Generator signed an interconnection agreement with Taxpayer that provides for the interconnection of Project with Taxpayer's grid.
 The interconnection agreement has an indefinite term.
 The interconnection agreement will continue until a mutually agreed termination date not to exceed the date on which Project ceases commercial operation.